zerothi/pythonsupport-page/docs/essentials_first/condensedidle.rst

 .. tip::
     You can copy and paste all code in the grey code blocks below by hovering your mouse over the block and pressing the icon in the top right.

 IDLE is an integrated development environment (IDE) that is installed automatically with Python.
-It provides you with an environment where you can write Python scripts and run them, or you can write Python codes line by line to execute immediately.
+It provides you with an environment where you can write Python scripts and run them, or you can write Python code line by line to execute immediately.

 IDLE is lightweight, simple and great for smaller coding projects.
-Therefore it is great to use as a beginner.
+Therefore it is well suited for beginners.

 Getting started
 ---------------